 Big gifts for new stadiums make the news, but universities raise serious money for all sorts of athletic programs and facilities.

-Business schools have some of the wealthiest alumni, but gifts to these schools actually come from a variety of other sources too.
+Business schools have some of the wealthiest alumni, but gifts to these schools can come from a variety of other sources, too.
+Also, more donors are drawn to entrepreneurship programs.

 Big gifts to J-schools and communications departments are hard to come by, and media moguls are more likely to make them than alumni.